What is community solar?

 Community solar enables anyone who pays an electricity bill to tap into a local, solar farm installed offsite.
 Together with hundreds of other residents, you can subscribe to a share of a large solar project and have the same benefits like you had rooftop solar.
 Your solar energy will be delivered to you through your normal electric utility provider, so there’s no installation on your property or investment/upfront fees to be part of this.

-THE UNIQUE FEATURE OF THIS PROJECT, located in Fort Washington, is that it will be built on a once-used landfill.
+THE PANORAMA LANDFILL PROJECT, located in Fort Washington, is built on a once-used landfill (and includeS pollinator plants).
 As such, this land cannot be converted into property used for other services such as recreation or housing development.
 By building a solar project on this landfill, we’re giving new life to this old and forgotten land.

 All of our projects include these great benefits: